Sign in Create account

 Right Back

-With right side of right front facing, pick up 57 stitches from cast on edge (counts as first row).
+With the right side of the right front facing, pick up 57 stitches from the cast on edge (counts as first row).
 Knit 3 rows.

 Row 5 (right side): knit 3, place marker, work across Chart B 5 times (50 stitches), knit 1, place marker, knit 3.

-Row 6: knit 3, slip marker, purl to maker, slip marker, knit 3.
+Row 6: knit 3, slip marker, purl to marker, slip marker, knit 3.

 Row 7: knit 3, slip marker, work across Chart B 5 times (50 stitches), knit 1, slip marker, knit 3.

-Row 8: knit 3, slip marker, purl to maker, slip marker, knit 3.
+Row 8: knit 3, slip marker, purl to marker, slip marker, knit 3.

-Repeat rows 7 and 8 until piece measures the same length as the front (around 11”).
+Repeat rows 7 and 8 until the piece measures the same length as the front (around 11”).
 Make a note of which row of the chart you end on.
-Break yarn and without removing markers, place stitches on hold to be worked later.
+Break yarn and, without removing markers, place stitches on hold to be worked later.

 Left Back

-With right side of left front facing, pick up 57 stitches from cast on edge.
-Work the same as right back piece, ending on the same chart row.
+With the right side of the left front facing, pick up 57 stitches from the cast on edge.
+Work the same as the right back piece, ending on the same chart row.
 Don’t break the yarn at the end though.
 You will now work across all pieces to join them together.

 Body